 For those who do need supplements, she recommends people buy them in the same way as choosing food – read the ingredients and avoid poor quality products with artificial additives.

-Main image: Viridian Nutrition.
+Featured image: Viridian Nutrition.
 Viridian sustainably sources certified organic kelp from the Outer Hebrides, used in a range of supplements for its high concentration of iodine.